Joe-Git-Corner/Nozzle-Design/README.md

     * Results (performance metrics, shock status, dimensions) are printed to the console.
     * If calculated, the bell nozzle contour is plotted in 2D (with dimensions) and 3D.
     * Bell nozzle contour points are saved to a CSV file.
-    * If a parameter sweep is run, trend plots summarizing the results are generated.
+    * If a parameter sweep is run, trend plots summarising the results are generated.

 ## File Structure
 ```